Casein Intolerance: What the Science Says

 and get your FREE eBook with 7 delicious gluten-free desserts!

-So, is casein inflammation real?
+So, is casein intolerance real?
 Casein is not a villain, nor is it universally harmless.

 For most people, it is a valuable, well-tolerated protein.
 For some, it contributes to discomfort.
 These differences reflect individual biology, gut health, and lifestyle factors.

 Modern nutrition science increasingly supports one principle: There is no perfect diet – only the right diet for your body.
-The goal is not restriction for its own sake, but informed personalisation.
+The goal is not restriction for its own sake, but informed personalization.

 Thank you for reading!
 I hope this one helps in your body-observing journey and health.